Lake Louise, Alaska, USA

 Trophic State: Oligotrophic

 Spread the word!
-Share our Lake Louise AK article with your fellow Lake Lubbers!
+Share our Lake Louise article with your fellow Lake Lubbers!